So you've found a tutorial that shows you how to code a macro, but you've hit a roadblock: where's the Developer tab they keep referring to?

 Congratulations!
 You've activated the Developer tab!

-From now on, the tab be visible by default whenever you create a new Excel workbook.
+From now on, the tab will be visible by default whenever you create a new Excel workbook.

 Want to try your hand at creating your own macro?
 Check out our easy-to-follow PDF to Excel using VBA guide.